billydean/web-module-project-client-auth/README.md

 #### Protect the /friends and /friends/add routes

 * [ ] Redirect the user to your login route if there is not a token in local storage.

-### Task 3: Stretch goals

-- [ ] Add in a modularized way to access protected endpoints using axiosWithAuth.
-- [ ] Add in a protected page and route that allows shows an information friends information.
-Use url params to get the id for this friend.
-- [ ] Style as you wish.

-### Submission Format

-- [ ] If this is your first time connecting a submission, authorize your github account within the codegrade assignment.
-- [ ] Connect your fork to Codegrade using the "Connect Git" button.
-- [ ] Find your newly created fork from the list and push your work to main.
-- [ ] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ